JohannaSnow/JS-OO-practice/ReadMe.md

 For Microsoft/Windows:
 ----------------------------------------------------------------------------------

-1) Download the Windows installer from the Nodes.js® web site.
+1. Download the Windows installer from the Nodes.js® web site.
-2) Run the installer (the .msi file you downloaded in the previous step.)
+2. Run the installer (the .msi file you downloaded in the previous step.)
-3) Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).
+3. Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).
-4) Restart your computer
+4. Restart your computer

 To see if Node is installed, open the Windows Command Prompt, Powershell or a similar command line tool, and type node -v.
 This should print a version number, so you’ll see something like this v0.10.35.
 To see if NPM is installed, type npm -v in Terminal.
 This should print NPM’s version number so you’ll see something like this 1.4.28

+If you prefer to skip HomeBrew, you may also download and install Node through their website: www.nodejs.org/en/download

 Once you have Node installed let's move on!